-- a member of the Civil Service pension scheme, and - have at least two years' qualifying service, and - are over your minimum scheme pension age, (50 if you joined the scheme before 6 April 2006, 55 if you joined after)
+- a member of the Civil Service pension scheme, and - have at least 2 years' qualifying service, and - are over your minimum scheme pension age, (50 if you were in the scheme since before 6 April 2006, 55 if you joined after)

 you can take your pension early.
 Normally, if you take your pension before your scheme pension age, we will reduce it because you will be receiving it over a longer period.
-However, you can put your compensation payment towards the cost of buying out this reduction.
+However, you can use your compensation payment towards the cost of buying out this reduction.

-If you choose to do this, your compensation payment may not be enough to meet the full cost of buying out the reduction to your pension.
-If this is the case, you will need to make the additional payment using your own funds.
-Please contact the Scheme Administrator at contactcentre@mycsp.co.uk for details of how to do this.
+If you choose to do this, your compensation payment may not be enough to meet the full cost of buying out the reduction to your pension for the current period of service.
+If this is the case your employer will top up the payment to buy out any remaining reduction.
+(The employer top up will apply to pension for current service only; in other words, on the service on which your compensation payment is based.)

-If the compensation payment is more than the cost of the buy-out, you will be paid the remainder of the payment at the time you leave.
+If the compensation payment is more than the cost of the buy out, we will pay you the remainder of the payment at the time you leave.